 One-quarter of 12- to 14-year-olds who die by suicide are LGBT+, whereas only 8% of 25- to 29-year-olds are LGBT+.¹² This problem directly affects young non-heterosexual people at dramatically higher rates than straight people.
 Non-heterosexual youth are four times more likely to attempt suicide than heterosexual youth.¹ These attempts are almost five times more likely to need treatment from a medical professional as a result of poisoning, injury, or overdose.¹³

 Social support is critical for non-heterosexual youth.
-When LGBT+ youth (both non-heterosexual and non-cisgender) are sent to conversion therapy – a program designed to change the patient’s sexual orientation to heterosexual – suicide rates skyrocket.
+When LGBT+ youth are sent to conversion therapy – a program designed to change the patient’s sexual orientation to heterosexual and their gender identity to the one they were assigned at birth – suicide rates skyrocket.
 27% of LGBT+ youth who attempted suicide in 2020 had been sent to conversion therapy.³

 While conversion therapy is an extreme example of social rejection, 75% of LGBT+ youth reported experiencing discrimination based on their sexual orientation or gender identity in 2021.
-Only one in three LGBT+ youth reported feeling comfortable and supported in their home.³
+LGBT+ youth who come from highly unsupportive families are 8.4 times as likely to have attempted suicide as LGBT+ peers who reported no or low levels of family rejection.
+Yet, only one in three LGBT+ youth reported feeling comfortable and supported in their home.³

 Transgender and nonbinary people

-In 2020, more than half of transgender and nonbinary youth considered suicide. ³ This number has increased from 2015, where 48.5% of transgender and nonbinary people experienced suicidal ideation over the year.¹⁴
+In 2020, more than half of transgender and nonbinary youth considered suicide.³ This number has increased from 2015, where 48.5% of transgender and nonbinary people experienced suicidal ideation over the year.¹⁴ About 40% of transgender and nonbinary people have attempted suicide at least once in their lives, with 92% of people reporting their first attempt occurring before age 25.

 98% of respondents to a 2015 survey who experienced four or more instances of discrimination and violence in a year experienced suicidal ideation.¹⁵ This is particularly concerning with rates of violence against transgender people rising and legal protections dropping at historic rates.¹⁷ Transgender people are four times more likely than cisgender people to experience violent crimes, including rape, sexual assault, and aggravated or simple assault.¹⁶